-- 11. Voting rights shall be reckoned on the paid-up value of the shares registered in the name of the Member / Beneficial Owner list maintained by the depositories as on the cut-off date i.e. Friday, 09 September, 2022 (cut-off date). - 12.
-The remote e-voting period will commence at 9:00 A.M.(IST) on Monday, September 12, 2022 and will end at 5.00 P.M.(IST) on Thursday, September 15, 2022 - 13.
-Members attending the AGM through VC/OAVM should note that those who are entitled to vote but have not exercised their right to vote by remote e-voting, may vote during the AGM through e-voting for all the businesses specified in the Notice.
-Members who have cast their votes by remote e-voting prior to the AGM, may participate in the AGM through VC/OAVM but shall not be entitled to cast their votes again during the AGM.
-The manner of voting remotely by members holding shares in dematerialized mode, physical mode and for members who have not registered their email addresses is provided in the 'Instructions for e-voting' section which forms part of this Notice. - 14.
-Any person who becomes a Member of the Company after sending the Annual Report and holding shares as on Friday, September 09, 2022 shall also follow the procedure stated herein.
-A person who is not a Member as on 09.09.2022 should treat this Notice for information purposes only. - 15.
-In case of joint holders attending the AGM, the shareholder whose name appears as the first holder in the order of names as per the Register of Members of the Company will be entitled to vote at the AGM. - 16.
+- 8. The remote e-voting period commences on Monday, September 25, 2023 (9:00 A.M.IST) and ends on Thursday, September 28, 2023 (5.00 P.M.
+IST).
+During this period, Members of the Company, holding shares either in physical form or in dematerialized form, as on the cut-off date of Friday, September 22, 2023, may cast their votes electronically.
+The remote e-voting module shall be disabled by KFin Technologies Limited for voting thereafter.
+Once the vote on a resolution(s) is cast by the Member, the Member shall not be allowed to change it subsequently. - 9.
+The attendance of the Members joining the AGM through VC/ OAVM shall be counted for the purpose of reckoning the quorum under Section 103 of the Companies Act, 2013. - 10.
+In case of joint holders attending the AGM, the shareholder whose name appears as the first holder in the order of names as per the Register of Members of the Company will be entitled to vote at the AGM. - 11.
+The Board of Directors of the Company at their meeting held on May 16, 2023 has recommended a final dividend of Rs.
+1.70/per equity share of Rs.
+10/- each for the financial year 2022-23, subject to approval of shareholders at its 43rd AGM. - 12.
+The Company has fixed Friday, September 22, 2023 as the "Cut-off Date" for determining entitlement of members to final dividend for the financial year ended March 31, 2023, if approved at the AGM. - 13.
 Book Closure and Dividend - i.
-The Register of Members and Share Transfer Books of the Company will remain closed from Saturday, September 10, 2022 to Friday, September 16, 2022 (both days inclusive) for the purpose of the AGM and for determining the entitlement of members to final dividend for the financial year ended March 31, 2022, if approved at the AGM. - ii.
+The Register of Members and Share Transfer Books of the Company will remain closed from Saturday, September 23, 2023 to Friday, September 29, 2023 (both days inclusive) for the purpose of the AGM and for determining the entitlement of members to final dividend for the financial year ended March 31, 2023, if approved at the AGM. - ii.
 The dividend of Rs.
-1.50/- per equity share of Rs.
-10/each (15%), as recommended by the Board of Directors, if declared at the AGM, will be paid subject to deduction of tax at source (TDS), as applicable, within 30 days from the date of declaration as under: - (a) To all the Beneficial Owners as at the end of the day on Friday, September 09, 2022, as per the list of beneficial owners to be furnished by the National Securities Depository Limited and Central Depository Services (India) Limited in respect of the shares held in electronic form; and
+1.70/- per equity share of Rs.
+10/each (17%), as recommended by the Board of Directors, if declared at the AGM, will be paid subject to deduction of tax at source (TDS), as applicable, within 30 days from the date of declaration as under: - (a) To all the Beneficial Owners as at the end of the day on Friday, September 22, 2023 (Cut-off Date), as per the list of beneficial owners to be furnished by the National Securities Depository Limited and Central Depository Services (India) Limited in respect of the shares held in electronic form; and

-(b) To all Members in respect of shares held in physical form after giving effect to valid transmission and transposition in respect of valid requests lodged with the Company as of the close of business hours on Friday, September 09, 2022.
+(b) To all Members in respect of shares held in physical form after giving effect to valid transmission and transposition in respect of valid requests lodged with the Company as of the close of business hours on Friday, September 22, 2023 (Cut-off Date).